benjGam/Response-Normalizer/docs/technical-documentations.md

 This format can be changed by a `global rule` which is applied on bootstraping.

+## `MessageInterpretor`

+This component will be responsible of casting `parameters` into real values.
+This process will start when all API call invokation informations are collected by the interceptor.

 ## `message` field

 This field will be automatically builded by the module, the message autobuilding process will be based on some factors: